Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use kubectl config get-contexts to review the output.
 - [x] Use kubectl config use-context and kubectl config view to review the output.

+To review the configured Kubernetes Engine cluster of an inactive configuration using the fewest possible steps, you should use `kubectl config view`.

+### Correct Answer:
+**Use kubectl config use-context and kubectl config view to review the output.**

+### Explanation:

+- **kubectl config use-context:** This command switches the current context to the specified one.
+- **kubectl config view:** This command displays the current configuration settings, including the active context, clusters, users, and other relevant information.

+By using `kubectl config use-context` to switch to the desired context and then `kubectl config view` to display the details, you can review the configuration effectively.

+### Why the Other Options Are Incorrect:

+1. **Use gcloud config configurations describe to review the output.**
+   - **Incorrect:** This command describes the gcloud configuration but does not directly show the Kubernetes Engine cluster information tied to it.

+2. **Use gcloud config configurations activate and gcloud config list to review the output.**
+   - **Inefficient:** This approach requires activating the configuration and listing the settings, which is more cumbersome and involves more steps.

+3. **Use kubectl config get-contexts to review the output.**
+   - **Incomplete:** This command shows the available contexts but does not provide detailed information about the specific configuration of an inactive context.

+4. **Use kubectl config use-context and kubectl config view to review the output.**
+   - **Correct:** This method switches to the specified context and then reviews the current configuration, providing a direct way to see the Kubernetes Engine cluster details.

+### Conclusion:
+Using `kubectl config use-context` to switch contexts and `kubectl config view` to display the current configuration settings is the most efficient and direct method to review the Kubernetes Engine cluster of an inactive configuration.

 **[⬆ Back to Top](#table-of-contents)**

 ### You need to configure IAM access audit logging in BigQuery for external auditors.
 You want to follow Google-recommended practices.
 What should you do?